-Initiatives to bring together thematically linked studies have generated considerable interest –and some healthy debate– in our pages.
+Initiatives to bring together related studies on a topic or theoretical turn have generated considerable interest –and some healthy debate– in our pages.
 Critical Clusters help bring a timely area of study into better focus and provide something of a “state-of-the-question” for future scholarship.
-They can provide a way for scholars of a new generation with fresh approaches to make a more concerted impression on their specialization.
-Critical Clusters will be comprised of an introductory essay, written by one or more specialists serving as Guest Editor(s), and between 5 and 7 articles by contributors.
+They can provide a way for scholars of a new generation with fresh approaches to bring visibility to their work and show the possibilities of new approaches for other scholars in the field.
+Critical Clusters consist of an introductory essay, written by one or more specialists serving as Guest Editor(s), and between 5 and 7 articles by contributors.

-The Editor of the journal may invite other scholars to serve as Guest Editors or scholars may come to the Editor with proposals for Critical Clusters.
-We encourage the Guest Editors to circulate a call for papers, ideally by publishing it in La corónica, and/or contacting scholars in the field for possible submissions.
-The Guest Editor will select from among the submissions generated for a proposed set of articles, and pass those articles on to the journal’s Editor.
 Individual manuscripts for Critical Clusters are not sent out for peer review by the journal: it is the responsibility of the Guest Editors to scrutinize submissions and call on additional readers to evaluate and help perfect the manuscripts received as needed.
-Most crucially, Guest Editors do not replace the existing Editor for that issue.
-The Senior Editorial Board has the final say over acceptances.
+The Senior Editorial Board, though, reserves the final say over acceptances.
+We have as yet never exercised this right, and our Guest Editors have historically done an excellent job in working with contributors to ensure articles conform to the journal’s editorial norms.
 The Editor also retains an overall fiduciary responsibility for the journal’s cover art, layout, printing, distribution, and the standards of its contents.

-Ground rules and expectations for Critical Clusters and the general work plan we follow in bringing them to final form:
+General work plan we follow in bringing Critical Clusters to final form:

 - Guest Editors are responsible for keeping contributing authors on schedule, and for composing the introductory essay that presents and frames the Cluster.
-They may also contribute essays to the Cluster, although this is not required, but their essays should be peer-edited by readers of the Editor’s choice.
+They may also contribute essays to the Cluster, although this is not required.
+In the case that they do contribute an essay, the Editor can find readers to review it.

-- The Editor will copy-edit all submissions once more when he/she is sent manuscript copy by the Guest Editor.
-The Editor’s copy-edited version will go back directly to the author if substantial changes are required; all authors receive page-proofs to correct as soon as they are generated.
+- The Editorial team will copy-edit all submissions when he/she is sent manuscript copy by the Guest Editor.
+The copy-edited version will go back directly to the individual authors if substantial changes are required; all authors receive page-proofs to correct as soon as they are generated.

 - Individual authors are responsible for securing copyright permissions for graphic images associated with their essays.
 Illustrations should be submitted as image files with resolution of at least 300 dpi.